caporaso-lab/using-qiime2/book/how-to-guides/use-the-galaxy-container.md

 The QIIME 2 Galaxy container enables you to use QIIME 2 through the Galaxy interface on your own hardware.

 We recommend using either [Podman](https://podman.io) or [Docker](https://docker.com).
-Before you jump in with QIIME 2, follow the "Get Started" (i.e., install) instructions for one or the other on the project's website, and confirm that it's working according to the Podman's or Docker's instructions.
+Before you jump in with QIIME 2, follow the "Get Started" (i.e., install) instructions for one or the other on the project's website, and confirm that it's working according to their instructions.
-(We don't link to their instructions here so that we don't send you to an outdated link.)
+(We don't link to their instructions here so that we don't send you to an outdated link).

 ```{admonition} Podman versus Docker
 :class: dropdown, question